 They found that all marine taxonomic groups, with the exception of fish and mobile invertebrates, responded negatively to marine heatwaves.
 Birds and corals were the most adversely affected due to changes in prey availability and widespread bleaching respectively.

 Coral bleaching along with moribund seagrass and decreased kelp biomass have also all been linked to temporary highs in water temperature.
 These three foundational taxa play a crucial role in supporting underwater ecosystems and provide important ecological services like carbon sequestration and nutrient cycling.

 To date, most ecological studies have focused on the long-term trends of climate change.
-The authors of this paper have instead shown the dramatically immediate consequences of our shifting climate.
+The authors of this paper have instead shown the dramatically immediate consequences of heatwaves on our oceans.